MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VII-Farm-Service-Agency-Department-Agriculture/subchapter-D-Special-Programs/part-765-Direct-Loan-ServicingRegular/subpart-C-Borrower-Graduation/section-765.101.md

 (3) A loan made for chattel and real estate purposes will be categorized according to how the majority of the loan's funds are expended.

-(c) The borrower must submit all information that the Agency requests in conjunction with the review of the borrower's financial condition.
+(c) The borrower must submit all information that the Agency requests in conjunction with the review of the borrower's financial condition, including Federal income tax returns.

 (d) The Agency may provide a borrower's prospectus to lenders in an attempt to identify sources of non-Agency credit and assess the lenders' interest in refinancing the borrower's loan.
 The Agency will notify the borrower when the borrower's prospectus is provided to one or more lenders.